• Skip to primary navigation

 Entering notes is the primary function of the program, and where most of the work takes place.
 Once the notes are in the score, there are limitless ways to array and combine them.

-To use Simple entry, click a note or rest value, then click in the score.
+To use Simple entry, click a notea symbol used to represent a specific pitch and duration or resta symbol used to indicate a pause or silence in music value, then click in the score.
 We find this method to be the slowest, requiring a lot of clicking and mousing.

 Speedy Entry